Restaurants on St. Martin and St. Maarten -

 (721) 543 4316

-One of the newer places in town, this fun, nautical-themed eatery serves up mostly sandwiches, pizza and burgers.
-You can sit outside on the beach or inside, or at one of the tables on the covered veranda.
-The glass-covered bar and some of the tables are decorated with sand, shells, and other beachy things.
-Oualichi is a popular hangout, which can also be booked for special occasions and business luncheons etc.
+One of the newly restored places in town, this fun eatery serves up mostly sandwiches, pizza and burgers.
+You can sit outside on the beach or inside, or at one of the tables on the covered veranda overlooking Grace Bay and the beach.

 (721) 542 3484